AV Integrations for Professional Setups

 How Interpreter24 fits: translated channels can be treated like standard sources in your live chain, so technicians keep familiar gain staging, monitoring, and output assignment practices.

-Professional AV environments often depend on networked audio and wireless coordination using tools such as Dante Controller, Dante Domain Manager, and Wireless Workbench.
+Professional AV setups rely on tools such as Dante Controller, Dante Domain Manager, Wireless Workbench, and diagnostic utilities for routing, coordination, and troubleshooting.

-How Interpreter24 fits: per-language outputs can be mapped into network-aware signal plans, helping teams distribute interpreted audio cleanly across rooms, streams, and receiver systems, including Bosch and similar audio distribution console targets.
+How Interpreter24 fits: per-language outputs can be inserted into those signal plans and distributed cleanly to rooms, streams, receivers, and Bosch-style console targets.

 Analysis, Monitoring, and Calibration